apes-soft/OMM_Amoeba_Scripts/README.md

 state variables, a NetCDF trajectory file (that can be analyzed alongside the original PDB file with any trajectory analysis program, like cpptraj and pytraj), and a NetCDF restart file for use in continuing the simulation.

+BUGS
+====

+Only amoebapro2013 (and earlier) force fields are currently offered in OpenMM.
+Comments in the OpenMM source indicate that support for more recent versions of Amoeba, and for things like nucleic acids, are planned.

+These scripts appear to work with OpenMM as of January, 2021.
+But they are not associated with that project, and may not track changes with OpenMM.
+Users should be sure to compare short simulations with those you get from Tinker, gem.pmemd (part of AmberTools) or other programs to verify accuracy.
+That said, these scripts are short and simple, and just call OpenMM functionality, so they should benefit from all the testing done by the OpenMM community.